praveennhiremath/converged/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

     * microservices-data-refactoring/livelabs/resources/NODES.csv - Where we have table names.
     * microservices-data-refactoring/livelabs/resources/EDGES.csv - Where we have source(TABLE1) and destination(TABLE2) columns with the edge weights(TOTAL_AFFINITY) column.

 2. Go to the compartment which we have created during the setup.
 In our case, the compartment name is `dra`.
-Click on the `dradb` which was also created during the setup.
+Click on the `dradb`, which was also created during the setup.

      ![After login into OCI](./images/compartment-and-adb.png " ")